-5.2 Ensure Advanced IIS logging is enabled (Scored)
+5.2 (L1) Ensure Advanced IIS logging is enabled (Automated)

 IIS Advanced Logging is a module which provides flexibility in logging requests and client data.
 It provides controls that allow businesses to specify what fields are important, easily add additional fields, and provide policies pertaining to log file rollover and Request Filtering.
 HTTP request/response headers, server variables, and client-side fields can be easily logged with minor configuration in the IIS management console.
-It is recommended that Advanced Logging be enabled, and the fields which could be of value to the type of business or application in the event of a security incident, be identified and logged.

-Many of the fields available in Advanced Logging many can provide extensive, real-time data and details not otherwise obtainable.
+Many of the fields available in Advanced Logging can provide extensive, real-time data and details not otherwise obtainable.
 Developers and security professionals can use this information to identify and remediate application vulnerabilities/attack patterns.